pyjamabrah/pyjamabrah/content/products/dsa/index.md

           a: "The name you use on the platform will be printed as is on the Certificate when it is generated."
           open: "open"
         - q: "Can I follow the steps on my own PC?"
           a: "Yes for the most part.
-Better yet would be if you have a linux machine."
+Better yet would be if you have a Linux machine."
-          open: "open"
-        - q: "How will the open-source contribution work?"
-          a: "We will host few github repos under pyjamabrah with the skeleton code and details asks (in comments) about the subsequent tasks.
-You can add the code (with your details in the comment if you'd want), create PR (pull-request) and submit.
-We will review and merge your PR into main."
-          open: "open"
-        - q: "Will this course be added to `Firmware Engineer's Arsenal`?"
-          a: "No!
-This is a separate offering and unrelated to my previous work at inpyjama.com. pyjamabrah is exclusively run by me and independent of continuous collaboration with my team."
           open: "open"
 ---